harcokuppens/xenomai3_rpi_gpio/install/installation_of_xenomai_master_on_raspbian_kernel_branch_v4.19.y.md

 2019 june 27

-Installation of xenomai master branch on mainline kernel branch v4.19.y from kernel.org
+Installation of xenomai master branch on rpi kernel branch v4.19.y from kernel.org
 ============================================